- Home to DLR

 Listen to what the other side says.
 Do not interrupt.
 You will get your turn to ask questions and respond after the witness finishes testifying.
 Take notes so you can ask good questions and properly respond to the testimony.
 You should ask the other side questions only about important matters where the testimony can help your case.
 It is important that the judge believes you are telling the truth.
 Getting angry, being rude or arguing with the opposing party, witnesses or the judge will not help your case.
 Individuals who are disruptive may be expelled from the hearing.

 Following the hearing

 The final decision will be mailed to the parties as soon as possible after the hearing.
 The decision will state the important facts of the case, the legal conclusions and reasons for the decision, and an order stating the result of the decision.
-The decision may disqualify the claimant from receiving unemployment insurance benefits or may allow the claimant benefits that may be chargeable to the employer.
+The decision may disqualify the claimant from receiving reemployment assistance benefits or may allow the claimant benefits that may be chargeable to the employer.

 Further appeal rights

 If you think the judge's decision is wrong, you can appeal it in one of two ways:

 - You can file an appeal of the decision directly to Circuit Court within 30 days after the date of the decision.